PreetiW/AllAboutJS/Docs/VariablesBasics.md

 * slice(startIndex, endIndex) // doesn't include the endIndex character
 * replace(seachValue, replaceValue) //replace the first occurance of searchValue

 Remember as strings are immutable in JavaScript, these methods returns a new string which we can store in the new variable or override the old variable.

+We have `Math` object in JS which also has functions and properties similar to String variables.

 **String Escape Characters** are special combination for special characters for eg:
 ```